A little-known condition, varicoceles are often harmless, but there are times when varicoceles can impact a man’s fertility.

-Similar to varicose veins you might get in your legs, varicoceles are enlarged veins that drain the testicle that can be felt and sometimes seen through the scrotal skin surface.
-The condition is rare and often harmless, but it can be painful, slow the growth of your testicle and, in severe cases, cause infertility.
+Similar to varicose veins you might get in your legs, varicoceles are enlarged veins inside the scrotum.
+Sometimes, they can also be seen and felt through the scrotal skin surface.
+The condition is rare and often harmless, but it can be painful and, in severe cases, cause infertility.

-Mary Samplaski, MD, assistant professor of clinical urology at the Keck School of Medicine of USC and urologist at the USC Institute of Urology at Keck Medicine at USC, is an internationally recognized leader in male infertility, andrology and microsurgery.
+Mary Samplaski, MD, urologist at USC Urology at Keck Medicine of USC and assistant professor of clinical urology at the Keck School of Medicine of USC, is an internationally recognized leader in male infertility, andrology and microsurgery.
 We asked her to explain varicoceles and their role in male infertility.

 What causes varicoceles?

-Veins work against the pull of gravity and carry oxygen-poor blood away from the testicle.
+Veins work against the pull of gravity and carry oxygen-poor blood away from the testicles.
 Consequently, these veins have a tendency to dilate and enlarge.

 Call for an Appointment

 In some men, the condition is harmless.
 In others, the pooling of blood in the testicles causes heat and toxin buildup, affecting sperm production and function.
 Because the blood drainage pathways differ on each side of the body, varicoceles are more common in the left testicle.

 About 10 out of 100 men have varicoceles, and doctors cannot predict who will have fertility problems because of the condition.
 In fact, eight out of 10 men who have a varicocele do not have fertility problems.
 However, of those tested for infertility, four out of every 10 men will have the condition.
 In fact, scrotal varicoceles have been found to be the most common identifiable and surgically correctable factor that contributes to poor testicular function and decreased semen quality.